 White River Lakes, on both sides of the track Sub-Division at mileage 3, continue to offer alimpses of wild-life to the alert watcher.
 Herring and ring-billed gulls are common and sharp eyes will identify robins, cardinals, catbirds, bobolinks, red-winged blackbirds.
 The track follows the southern boundary of the Chapleau Game Preserve.
-Near mileage 32 the line crosses Goldie Lake.
+Near milegge 32 the line crosses Goldie Lake.
 At mileage 44 Lake Ogawisi lies north, mileage 46 marks Carry Lake (south) and a creek that serves Pickle Lake north of the track.
 Dog Lake is crossed at mileage 57.
 Missanabie, Indian for "big water", was a station on the old fur route by water from James Bay to Lake Superior.
 Two rivers, the Lochalsh and Lochlomond, crossed at mileages 61.6 and 64.2 and Lochalsh station testify to Scottish settlers.
 Wabatongushi Lake lies north of Lochalsh.
 At mileage 79, Hobon Lake to the south heralds Franz, junction with the Algoma Central and Hudson Bay Railway.
 An arm of Esnagi Lake is crossed at mileage 87 and a power dam is visible south of the track.
 The Magpie River is crossed at mileage 88.2.
 Amyot, a tourist centre, shows Negwazu Lake to the south.
 The lake parallels the line to mileage 115.
 The White River is crossed at mileage 117.6, the Pickerel at 122.6 and the White River again at 129.2.
 Still in the coniferous belt, with jack pine as the most important source of pulpwood, White River, junction of the White River and Heron Bay Sub-Divisions, is a meteorological reporting station which frequently registers very low temperatures.

-Heron Bay

-Sub-Division

-at mileage 6 and is crossed at mileage 12.2.
+Heron Bay The White River is in sight (south) Sub-Division at mileage 6 and is crossed at mileage 12.2.
 At 15.3 the line crosses the Bremner River and an arm of White Lake (north) at mileage 19.
-Regan is the supply point for local woods operations.
-Pulpwood cut in this area is driven down the White River to Lake Superior for rafting to Sault Ste.
-Marie.
-At Mobert, a contraction of

-Montizambert, the Hudson's Bay Company post, established before the Canadian Pacific was built, still operates.
+At Mobert, a contraction of Montizambert, the Hudson's Bay Company post, established before the Canadian Pacific was built, still operates.
 There is an Ojibway Indian settlement here.
 Tumbling rapids and fast white water to test paddlers' skill to the utmost abounds in this country.
 At mileage 24.7 the White River is crossed and within one mile at mileages 32.9 and 33.9 the Cedar River is bridged twice.
 Cedar Lake (north) continues to mileage 36, Cedar Creek is crossed at 35.5 and Cache Creek, feeding Cache Lake (south) at 39; at mileage 40.5 the lake itself is spanned.
-Hemlo annually floats 150,000 cords down the Little Black River, which, after barking, is handled by flume, visible from the Scenic Dome. to Heron Bay harbour.
-Little Black River is crossed at mileage 50.4 and Big Pic River at 54.4.
-Heron Bay was named for the Jesuit missionary, Père Heron.
+Little Black River is crossed at mileage 50.4 and Big Pic River at 54.4 Heron Bay was named for the Jesuit missionary, Père Héron.
 Lake Superior (south) is visible at mileage 56.4.
-Formerly known as "Peninsula", Marathon, population 3,300, takes its name from paper mills that produce 500 tons of sulphate per day.
+Formerly known as "Peninsula", Marathon takes its name from pulp mills located there.
 Wood for the mill is driven down the Pic River to Lake Superior and towed to Peninsula Harbour where large rafts are frequently seen.